 You could say that pottery was in Josiah Wedgwood's blood.
 Wedgwood (1730-1795) was the 12th child of potter Thomas Wedgwood, and his grandfather and great-grandfather had been potters, too.

 In his early 20's Joseph formed a partnership with the preeminent English potter of the day, Thomas Whieldon.
-Under Whieldon's eye, Wedgwood practiced with glazing, bodies, shapes, and colours.
+Under Whieldon's eye, Wedgwood practised with glazing, bodies, shapes, and colours.
 In 1759 his dreams came true when two relatives leased him the Ivy House in Burslem to allow him to start his own pottery business.
 One of the greatest boosts to the business in those early years was an advantageous marriage to a distant cousin, Sarah Wedgwood, who brought a large dowry into the marriage.

-Wedgwood's knee proved troublesome, and he eventually was forced to have it amputated - the operation performed without anesthetic.
+Wedgwood's knee proved troublesome, and he eventually was forced to have it amputated - the operation performed without anaesthetic.
 In 1766 he bought Etruria, in Staffordshire, as a base for his factory and a magnificent new house.

 Wedgwood was a constant innovator, a thinker, and a scientist.
 In 1782 he perfected a tool for measuring heat in kilns.
-On the basis of his work Wedgwood was elected to the Royal Society in 1783.
+On the basis of his work, Wedgwood was elected to the Royal Society in 1783.

 The first major innovation Wedgwood introduced to the pottery field was the development of Queen's Ware, a cream-coloured, lead-glazed earthenware.
 This was durable china formed with a mixture of flint and white clay.
 In 1765 Wedgwood provided a tea service in this new material for Queen Charlotte, wife of George III.
 She was so pleased with it that she gave Wedgwood permission to call it Queen's Ware, and to style himself, "Potter to Her Majesty".
 Queen's Ware became an enormous success spread the name of Wedgwood across all of Europe.